Prerequisite: Guide to Mixpanel Basics

 When looking at unique values, Mixpanel counts how many distinct_ids have fired that event.
 In other words, this counts the number of users that perform an event.

-It is possible to select count type in Insights and Segmentation reports.
+It is possible to select count type in Insights reports.
 Funnels and Retention reports always count uniques.

 Learn more about the differences in user counts here.